Mary Beaudry: Education

 Beaudry attended the College of William and Mary, initially choosing a major in English, with the goal of being a writer.
 In 1970, she enrolled in an Introduction to Anthropology class in order to meet a college requirement.
 Along with her class, Beaudry was invited by the instructor to join the excavation of a prehistoric shell midden at Maycock Plantation.

 During the excavation, Beaudry assisted in the discovery of the remains of a 17th-century child.
 The boy was unearthed wearing a copper and glass bead necklace.
 That discovery was a turning point for Beaudry.
 After learning that archaeologists can research the historical period and not just prehistory, Beaudry decided to pursue a career in historical archaeology and changed her major to Anthropology.
 Beaudry earned a BA in anthropology in 1973 and then went on to study at Brown University, obtaining a MA from the Department of Anthropology in 1975 and a PhD in 1980.

 Career

 In 1980, Beaudry accepted a position as Assistant Professor of Anthropology at Boston University (BU).
 One of her first projects as Assistant Professor was to help create a new program in archaeology at BU.
-She was promoted to Professor of Archaeology & Anthropology at BU in 2004.
+She was promoted to Professor of Archaeology and Anthropology at BU in 2004.
 In 2010, Beaudry took on the additional role of Professor of Gastronomy at Boston University Metropolitan College.